vnidev/snake-game/README.md

 # Retro snake - javascript game
 Retro snake game created in javascript.
+You can play demo on [Snake game](https://snake-gamejs.herokuapp.com/).

 ## Table of Contents